brightzheng100/semver-config-concourse-resource/README.md

 Major features:

-- One `yaml` file to maintain a set of sementic version-based config items
+- One `yaml` file to maintain a set of semantic version-based config items
-- Each config can have arbitrory structure where simply setting `version_path` to detect new versions and `config_path` to locate desired config elements
+- Each config can have arbitrary structure where simply setting `version_path` to detect new versions and `config_path` to locate desired config elements
 - Support some useful semantic [version detection patterns](#version-patterns).
 For example, `m.n.*` means `I care only Major and Minor version changes`; while `*.*.p` means `I care only Patch version changes`